Seizures of Cash at Jacksonville International Airport

 We also represent clients accused of failing to file a report of international transportation of currency or monetary instruments (called the “FinCEN Form 105) on international flights into or out of the airport in Jacksonville, FL.

 Our civil asset forfeiture attorneys can also help you preserve and obtain a copy of any surveillance video from the Revenue Compliance Specialist with the Jacksonville Aviation Authority.
-When money is seized at the airport, our attorneys partner with attorneys throughout the country in these types of cases.

 No matter your circumstances, we can help.
 Call 813-250-0500.